gpaux/Mediana/index.md

 ## Installation

-### Official release
+### Latest release

-Get the official released version from CRAN in R:
+Install the latest version of the Mediana package from CRAN using the *install.packages* command in R:

 {% highlight R %}
 install.packages("Mediana")
 {% endhighlight %}

-Or by downloading the package from the [CRAN website](https://cran.r-project.org/web/packages/Mediana/index.html).
+Alternatively, you can download the package from the [CRAN website](https://cran.r-project.org/web/packages/Mediana/index.html).

 ### Development version

-The up-to-date development version can be found and installed directly from GitHub.
-Its installation requires the package *devtools*:
+The up-to-date development version can be found and installed directly from the GitHub web site.
+You need to install the *devtools* package and then call the *install_github* function in R:

 {% highlight R %}
 # install.packages("devtools")